nocanoa/comaps-tests/docs/TRANSLATIONS.md

 Android and iOS share most of the strings.
 Codeberg Translate automatically syncs translations between components (e.g., from Android to iOS and vice versa), so updating a string in one place is usually sufficient.

 ### Categories strings

+[!NOTE] This section also applies to cuisines search keywords component.

 Search categories synonyms/aliases usually shouldn't be just direct translations from English, but rather adaptations - e.g. some specific terms could be used in your language to search for a certain feature and they might not have English equivalents.